 It easily beats most of its competitors not only with its quality but also the lower price.

-If I were to buy a good inverter for an RV or other uses and wouldn’t like to pay two grand for a Honda EU3000iS – I would seriously consider getting the P3000 Powersmart.
+If I were to buy a reliable inverter generator for an RV or other uses and wouldn’t like to pay two grand for a Honda EU3000iS – I would seriously consider getting the P3000 Powersmart.

 It has all the necessary features and the quality performance to make it one of the best generators of its kind in this price range.